 This was the first service area to be built as a single site on an open and completed junction.
-This was a layout which could only be used in exceptional circumstances, and it was needed here so as to get the benefits of the view without compromising the engineering of the motorway too much.
-Consequently, the original building was much further from the junction than at other similar designs.
+This was a layout would only be used in exceptional circumstances, and it was needed here so as to get the benefits of the view without compromising the engineering of the motorway too much.
+Consequently, the original building was placed much further from the roundabout than at other similar designs.
 The site itself was 20-25 acres in size.

-In 1964 the bids were opened again, this time allowing a two-phase financial proposal.
+The bids were opened again in 1964, this time allowing a two-phase financial proposal.
 Smerhursts were expected to bid but pulled out, citing concerns they had with the location.
-These were analysed as follows:
+The responses that were received were analysed as follows:

 Regent Oil claimed the only thing they had got wrong in their original proposal was the turning circles for lorries in the parking area.
-They had been advised differently, with the only compliment being it was their best effort so far.
-Consequently, both submissions had a poor car park layout, an "unacceptable" layout and poor landscaping.
+The Ministry's thoughts were different, with the only compliment being it was their best effort so far.
+Both submissions had a poor car park layout, an "unacceptable" site layout and poor landscaping.
 The catering building, designed like a hexagon, had concrete parapets cantilevered out at angles.
 It wasn't well sited and didn't offer much of a view over the river; indeed the submission showed no attention to detail.